YouTube

 UNESCO

-Authorities tasked UNESCO with doing the impossible, to rebuild large parts of the city, and looking around you wonder how they even started.
+Authorities tasked UNESCO with doing the impossible: rebuilding large parts of the city, and looking around you, you wonder how they even started.
 As ISIS was being pushed out, they left a huge number of booby traps in homes and on the streets.
-Workers had to clear each of the buildings, many of them homes, one by one before beginning any restoration.
+Workers had to clear each of the buildings, many of them homes, one by one, before beginning any restoration.

 THE RISK